 Students must have a Master's degree for admittance into the program.
 A teaching certificate is not required for this degree program.
 A teaching certificate is required for students seeking a certification upgrade from the Georgia Professional Standards Commission.
-Students who already hold a Teaching or Service certificate with the Georgia Professional Standards Commission will be eligible for Certification in Instructional Technology.
+Students who already hold a Teaching or Service certificate with the Georgia Professional Standards Commission will be eligible for Certification in Instructional Technology or School Library Media.

 In addition to completion of program requirements, students seeking Certification with the Georgia Professional Standards Commission must also pass the GACE for more information click here.

 Coursework completion is possible in 18 months.
 Degrees are conferred in May, August and December.